-- Attached an itemized bill or statement for the goods or services for which you are seeking reimbursement.
+- Attach an itemized bill or statement for the items or services you’d like to be reimbursed for.

-- Mail your claim to the designated processing center at the end of the form based on your location.
+- Mail your claim to the processing center listed at the end of the form, which is based on your location.

-Medicare Part D is the Medicare program that covers prescription medicine.
+Medicare Part D covers your prescription drug costs.
 Part D plans are offered by private insurance companies.
-If you elect to have Part D coverage, there are a variety of plans you can choose from.
+If you elect to buy Medicare Part D coverage, there’s a variety of plans you can choose from.

 Medicare Part D out-of-pocket costs include:

 - Monthly premium.
 This is a monthly cost for your plan that can vary based on your income level.

 - Catastrophic coverage.
-Once you have paid $6,350 in out-of-pocket prescription costs for 2020, you come out of the coverage gap, or donut hole, and qualify for catastrophic coverage.
+Once you have paid $6,550 in out-of-pocket prescription costs in 2021, you come out of the coverage gap, or donut hole, and qualify for catastrophic coverage.
 Once you qualify for catastrophic coverage, you will pay a set coinsurance or copayment for your medications, which is $3.70 for generics and no more than $9.20 for some other higher-tier drugs.

 - No out-of-pocket maximum.
 There is no overall out-of-pocket maximum to what you might pay for your medications.

-There are a number of private insurance products that can help cover the out-of-pocket costs of your medical care.
-These Medicare supplement plans are called Medigap plans, and they are regulated by both federal and state guidelines.
+There are a number of private insurance products that can help cover the out-of-pocket costs of your Medicare coverage.
+These Medicare supplemental insurance plans are called Medigap, and they are regulated by both federal and state guidelines.
 Each plan is different, and out-of-pocket costs may vary by plan.

 - Medigap plans help cover original Medicare costs including deductibles, copayments, and coinsurance.

 - There are 10 different Medigap plans.
-Medicare offers a side-by-side comparison of the benefits that each of these standardized plans cover.
+Medicare offers a plan comparison tool that shows the benefits of each of these standardized plans.

-- The price you pay for a Medigap plan depends on which plan you choose, where you live, your age, and more.
+- The price you pay for a Medigap plan can depends on which plan you choose, where you live, your age, and more.

 - Medigap plans only cover a portion of your share of healthcare costs.
-It does not pay for additional services which are not included in your Medicare plans.
+It only covers services that are approved by Medicare.

 - While you pay for Medicare coverage through taxes during your working years, you will still have to pay for a portion of your hospitalizations, doctor’s visits, medical equipment, and medications.

-- People who use more medical services pay the most in out-of-pocket expenses.
+- Generally, people who use more medical services pay the most in out-of-pocket expenses.

-- Your out-of-pocket limits will vary based on the type of plan you choose and how much you are willing to pay up front.
+- Your out-of-pocket limits will vary based on the type of plan or plans you choose and how much you are willing to pay upfront.